Classifier or Prompt: A Case Study on Legal Requirements Traceability: Introduction

 However, achieving this is challenging for LRT due to: 1) \textit{Language Discrepancy:} There is a mismatch in vocabulary, style, structure, and abstraction level between legal regulations and software requirements.
 Legal text often relies on legal terminology and remains intentionally generic, while software requirements are often written in technical or domain-specific language.
 This discrepancy must be carefully considered when selecting or designing LRT solutions.
 For instance, REQ4 states, “I want to stop receiving notifications.”
 Although the term “consent” does not appear explicitly, a human can infer—using common sense and legal understanding—that the ability to stop receiving communications relates to the right to withdraw consent (REG\_WCON).
 Methods that cannot bridge this conceptual gap may fail to establish such trace links.
 This highlights the need for models that can reason across domains.
 2) \textit{Limited Training Data:} Another major challenge is the scarcity of annotated data for the LRT task.
 Bridging language discrepancies often requires training modern NLP models on domain-specific examples to effectively capture cross-domain semantics.
 However, in industrial settings, obtaining large volumes of traced requirement-regulation pairs is difficult due to privacy, confidentiality, or limited documentation.
 Due to the scarcity of training data, it is crucial to prioritize selecting or designing models that perform robustly with limited examples.

 Requirements traceability is a well-explored problem in the RE literature, e.g.,~\cite{wang2018requirements,tufail2017systematic}.
 However, the extensive research on requirements traceability is not directly applicable to LRT due to the challenges outlined above.
 Despite the serious consequences of non-compliance, LRT has received limited attention from the community.
 Cleland-Huang et al.~\cite{cleland:2010,Gibiec:2010} proposed a classifier that predicts trace links by computing the likelihood of requirements being traced to provisions based on indicator terms found in both provisions and requirements.
 Guo et al.~\cite{Guo:17} focused on bridging the terminology gap between provisions and software requirements.
-They examined three methods, including the one by Cleland-Huang et al. mentioned above, and two others based on web-mining and ontologies.
+They examined three methods, including the method by Cleland-Huang et al. mentioned above, as well as two others based on web mining and ontologies.
 The proposed methods aim to expand the terminology of the provisions by adding additional terms to better identify trace links.